-After my long travel to Indonesia, I needed some serious shower.
+After my long travel over to Indonesia, I needed some serious shower.
 This was the thing I was looking forward the most that time.
 When I entered the only bathroom that was in the house, I couldn’t find any.
-I asked my host: “Bram, so, where do I like, ehm, shower?”
+I asked my host: “Hey so, where do I like, ehm, have a shower?”
 He started to laugh and took me to the bathroom.
 He said: “Here”.

-It felt so cold and weird to do something like this.
-However, few days passed, and I’m in love with this shower.
-It so refreshing, you pour the water in your own pace, and you waste much less water than in the regular one (with no flood afterward).
+It felt so cold and strange to do something like this.
+However, a few days passed, and I was more than excited every time I went to have a shower.
+It was a challenge.
+You pour the water in your own pace and waste much less water than in the regular one (with no flood afterward).
 Plus, it’s so simple, nothing can break or go wrong.
-After all, I really loved the luxury of the simplicity in this house.
-It was juust soo dirtylicious!
+After all, I really enjoyed the luxury of simplicity in this house.

 The only option is to balance it out with fresh coconut water or fresh fruit smoothies on the beach.
 Watch out with the beer!
-I spent the most of my money for the beer as Indonesians pay high taxes for the alcohol.
-Also, due to Muslims being a part of the population in Bali, sometimes you won’t even find alcohol in supermarkets which was a huge surprise for me.
-Overall, I looove rice, fruits, coconuts, tofu, seafood so there s no tastier kitchen for me than the Indonesian one.
+I spent the most of my money on the beer because Indonesians pay high taxes for the alcohol.
+Also, due to Muslims being a part of the population in Bali, sometimes you won’t even find alcohol in supermarkets.
+This was a huge surprise for me.
+After all, I looove rice, fruits, coconuts, and tofu, so there’s no tastier kitchen for me than the Indonesian one.